This article takes a deep-dive into finding the best mouth guard for grinding and clenching

 A thin 1mm night guard is a perfect discreet solution for daytime use.

-Make a guided choice based on what you know about your own particular situation.
-Establishing what type of teeth grinder/jaw clencher you are (heavy, moderate or light) is a step in the right direction to choose the type of night guard that’s right for you.
+Make an informed decision based on what you know about your unique situation.
+Discover what type of teeth grinder/jaw clencher you are (heavy, moderate or light) and take a step in the right direction to choose the type of night guard that’s right for you.

 Different types of custom night guards